 If you have lost your pet here are a few tips to help find them.

 - Contact the DSPCA by emailing us at email@example.com with all your pets details and pictures of your pet.
+Please not there is a reclaim fee, more details to be found below.
 Contact other welfare group as they may have your dog or cat.
 Some groups, like the DSPCA keep a Lost & Found Book so give your details to them.

 - For dogs contact the local Dog Wardens – you have only 5 working days to claim your lost dog.